qiskit-community/qiskit-metal/README_Gmsh_Elmer.md

 - This will be automatically installed when you make a new `venv` environment and install qiskit metal using the instructions given above (except in Apple Silicon Macs, see the Note below).

 ### Test if Gmsh is properly installed
 - Run the following in your terminal.
 A blank Gmsh window should open up.
-If it does, then hurray, you did it! :smiley
+If it does, then hurray, you did it! 😄
 ```bash
 $ gmsh
 ```